jd12/binary-search-tree/README.md

 You are expected to write an implementation for each of the interfaces listed in the classes presented in the config package provided.
 As with the last assignment, you must specify which implementation you would like us to grade in this file.

 ### Test files
 In the test folder, you are provided with several JUnit test cases that will help you keep on track while completing this assignment.
 I recommend you run the tests often and use them as a checklist of things to do next.
-You are not allowed to modify my test cases, but you should add your own to fill out the test suite.
+You are not allowed to modify my test cases, but you will need to add your own to fill out the test suite.
 If you have errors in these files, it means the structure of the files found in the src folder have been altered in a way that will cause your submission to lose points.

 ### Support Code API
 The Support Code’s comments have been generated into a nicely formatted API that can be found here: